vjeranc/cmus-status-scrobbler/README.md

 directory.
 You can configure `db_path` and other options if you do not like the defaults.

+Delete the block for the service that you aren't using.

 ## Handling pause

 Pausing a track will not make it scrobble.
 Continuing the paused track and